 You may have heard in the news lately that the Heart Foundation is involved in a bit of controversy with the nutrition community.
 As a dietitian, practising here in Australia, I thought I would weigh in on the subject.

-First of all, the Heart Foundation is an organization dedicated to helping decrease the rates of heart disease and stroke in Australia.
-It does this by educating the population about the risks of cardiovascular disease and also partners with health organizations and community groups to develop programs to reduce the risk of this disease.
+First of all, the Heart Foundation is an organisation dedicated to helping decrease the rates of heart disease and stroke in Australia.
+It does this by educating the population about the risks of cardiovascular disease and also partners with health organisations and community groups to develop programs to reduce the risk of this disease.

 The specific program involved in the controversy at this time is called Tick, which was designed 25 years ago to help consumers make heart-healthy choices at the supermarket.
 The Heart Foundation labels certain items with an approved “Tick” so that shoppers will know which products are considered the best choices.
 There are over 2,000 products at this time that carry the Heart Foundation tick.
 These foods are Tick approved because they are lower in saturated fat, sodium, and calories and may contain more fibre and calcium than other choices.
 Generally, a program like this is great for shoppers in that it makes identifying healthier choices a lot easier.

 Lastly, there has been a significant amount of research in the last few years that has debunked the connection between saturated fat, cholesterol, and heart disease.
 In 2010, researchers conducted a meta-analysis or a review of 21 studies on the connection between saturated fat and heart disease to determine if a connection really exists between the two.
 This analysis found there was no connection between saturated fat and heart disease.
 Since then there have been multiple other studies that have continued to disprove the saturated fat hypothesis, but the Heart Foundation continues to cling to this outdated belief.
-Instead it recommends unsaturated oils, such as margarine, that have been found to be problematic for people with cardiovascular disease, actually increasing risk factors for heart attacks and strokes.
+Instead, it recommends unsaturated oils such as margarine that are problematic for people with cardiovascular disease, actually increasing risk factors for heart attacks and strokes.
 This is not a green light to eat as much saturated fat as possible, as other, healthier fats such as monounsaturated fats and omega-3s are still the best choices.